Study Links Covid Conspiracies To Conservative And Social Media

-Category: World Politics Hits: 6Kathleen Hall Jamieson explains how continuing exposure to misinformation makes you more likely to believe conspiracy theories about the covid vaccine.
+Category: World Politics Hits: 9Kathleen Hall Jamieson explains how continuing exposure to misinformation makes you more likely to believe conspiracy theories about the covid vaccine.
 "Well, what my colleague Dan Bremer and I found was there's a real difference in what you're exposed to over time.
 So it's just one snapshot in time.
 This is following people across a four-month period during the covid pandemic, March through July," Jamieson said.
 "And what we found was that those beliefs intensify if you are exposed to conservative outlets and our social media.
 But they were minimized if you were exposed to mainstream print.
 And the question then becomes, if you can intensify or minimize, that means we can find a way to catch those individuals who may be vulnerable before they move into conspiracy world and reduce the likelihood others will move in.
 “We have more familiarity with accurate information, preemptively.
 For example, on the origins of the virus.
 How do we know it's not bioengineered?
 That's what the conspiracy theory says.
 China bioengineered this as a weapon.
 The scientists have looked at the genome and haven't found any evidence of it.”
 Keilar brought up officials in the Trump administration who are "experts" who have breathed life into that theory.
 “How do you stop people from drifting into that?
 How do you catch them as you say, before they do that?
 Because it seems like once they're gone, they are kind of gone.”
 Jamieson said familiarity with information increases the likelihood you think it's accurate.

 Read more https://crooksandliars.com/2021/05/study-conservative-and-social-media-makes